seykron/node-web-modules/README.md

 ```
   // Creates a module registered under /module/webapp
-  var homeModule = new Module("/module/webapp/");

-  // Routes the root path under the module path /module/webapp
-  homeModule.route("/", new CommandController(function () {
-    return new HomeCommand();
-  }, "index"));

-  // Registers the module into the global context.
-  homeModule.register();

-  // Creates another module registered under an existing context path.
   var echoModule = new Module("/module/webapp/");

-  // Routes the root path under the module path /module/webapp/echo
+  // This path takes precedence over the homeModule ones.
   echoModule.route("/echo", new CommandController(function () {
     return new EchoCommand();
   }, "echo"));

   // Registers the module into the global context.
   echoModule.register();

+  // Creates another module registered under an existing context path.
+  var homeModule = new Module("/module/webapp/");

+  // Routes all requests to views, without any processing.
+  homeModule.route("*");

+  // Registers the module into the global context.
+  homeModule.register();
 ```

 ### Writing Commands
-Though you can write your own controller, Node Web Modules suggests the command pattern in order to handle requests, and this flow is managed by CommandController.
+Though you can write your own controller, Node Web Modules suggests the command pattern in order to handle requests and this flow is managed by CommandController.

 This controller expects a simple interface: commands must implement an